 My goal has been to find a lifelong way to enjoy a healthy lifestyle including eating the birthday cake guilt-free, if I want to.
 I don’t know about you but I don’t want to go through life not enjoying foods I love just to be able to look a certain way and be grouchy about it.
 I believe there is a way to have it all.

 While there is new information everyday about health and wellness, we can learn and grow and experiment to see what applies to us.
-If all of a sudden, coffee is bad, think about whether it’s something you want to keep in your life or not.
+If all of a sudden they say coffee is bad, you get to decide whether it’s something you want to keep in your life or not.
 Are there ways to cut back on your caffeine intake?
 Maybe you just need better sleep.
 What about decreasing the sugar slightly?
 Maybe you don’t even really like coffee but thought it was good for you.

 When this information comes out and is ever-changing, think about how you’d like to apply it to your life or not.
 I find that I don’t do well with hard rules.
 I don’t do Dry January but do Damp January.
 Oftentimes, Damp January ends up being Dry January but if I labelled it Dry January, I would feel restricted.
 Some people might notice that their relationship with alcohol is not healthy and need to cut it out completely.
 Some just want to experiment and see how they feel without alcohol playing a part in their life.
 We can’t judge each other or say there is one right way.
 It’s just a chance to take note on how alcohol is playing a part in your life.